IBMDecisionOptimization/do-ws-js/README.md

 # do-ws-js
-This library provides lots of back end and front end goodies to eSe the development of LoB application using Decision Optimization for Watson Studio (DO for WS).
+This library provides lots of back end and front end goodies to ease the development of LoB application using Decision Optimization for Watson Studio (DO for WS).

-It is constructed around the Node js technology, including:
+It is constructed around the Node js framework, including:
-* a set of back end fuctions which can be added to an express Node JS server
+* a set of back end REST APIs which can be added to an express Node JS server
-* a set of corresponding front end functions, which use these back end functions and ease the creation of front end.
+* a set of corresponding front end Javascript functions, which use these back end APIs and ease the creation of front end.

 To use this module, include it in your package.json file:
 ```